A PDF version of the competition rules is available here: ACTSSCA Competition Rules

 5. MATCH STARTING TIMES

-Matches shall commence promptly at 12.30pm, unless otherwise previously mutually agreed by competing Captains, subject to the prevailing ground hire period, or previously notified by the Committee through the Grade Coordinator – see Rule 19.1.
+Matches shall start promptly at 12.30pm, unless previously notified by the Committee through the Grade Coordinator, or unless otherwise previously mutually agreed by competing Captains, subject to observance of the prevailing ground hire period – see Rule 19.1.
 Unless otherwise advised by the Committee through the Grade Coordinator, the ground hire period for any match is from 12.30pm to 6.00pm.

 It is the responsibility of each Captain to provide one set of stumps and bails and a minimum of six (6) boundary markers, which are to be set up prior to the agreed start time.